DCC-EX/dcc-ex.github.io/docs/ex-rail/getting-started.rst

 The commands fall into some basic categories:

-* Commands that 'do' something (Actions)
+* `Actions <Action Commands - Getting EX-RAIL to 'do' something>`_ - Commands that 'do' something
-* Commands that change the flow/order in which the commands are executed (Conditionals)
+* `Sequence Flow / Flow Control Commands`_
-* Commands that change the timing of the execution of the commands  (Delays)
+  * `Conditionals`_ & Branching - Commands that change the flow/order in which the commands are executed
-* Informational commands
+  * `Delays & Waits`_ - Commands that change the timing of the execution of the commands
-* Command Station commands
+* `Command Station commands`_

 Action Commands - Getting EX-RAIL to 'do' something
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-This type of command relates to the Objects of the system you have created and defined, like turnouts/points, signals, servos, turntables, blocks and locos.
+This type of command will somehow change Objects of the system you have created and defined, like turnouts/points, signals, servos, turntables, blocks and locos.

 There are a substantial number of commands that you can explore on the :doc:`EX-RAIL-summary` page.
 We will look at just a few here.